plettj/soccer-football/README.md

 A simple utility for distinguishing between users who say _soccer_ and those who say _football_.

+It relies on time zones.
+IP addresses are off limits as external APIs are not lightweight enough for this humble package... unless [you find a way](#contributing) to geo-locate website visitors without external overhead!

 ## Installation

 Install from [npm](https://www.npmjs.com/package/soccer-football) with your preferred package manager.